 “… 63% of the weight lost in a 52-week WeightWatchers program was maintained at two years.
 In addition, almost 40% of people sustained a clinically significant 5% weight loss from baseline at two-year follow up.”

-The site has a long list of references pointing to its accomplishments in reducing cravings, aiding diabetics in blood sugar control, and helping prevent the development of prediabetes.
+The site has a long list of references pointing to its accomplishments in reducing cravings, aiding people with diabetes with blood sugar control, and helping prevent the development of prediabetes.

 There is also a WeightWatchers Science Center where you can learn about the program’s approach and read studies about the program’s successes.